Ethra8/history-quiz/README.md

 ## PROJECT OVERVIEW

 - The aim of this site is to test the user's knowledge on general history facts from around the globe.
-- This site can be of great value to history teachers to check their students' knowledge in an entertaining way.
-- This site can also be of great value to teachers of English as a second language, as a tool to offer students some alternative and entertaining language practice.
+- This site can be of great value to history teachers to check their students' knowledge in an entertaining way, and can also be of great value to teachers of English as a second language, as a tool to offer students some alternative and entertaining language practice.
-- This site is useful to anyone interested in history, who might also want to increase knowledge on global history facts.
+- This site is useful to anyone interested in history, who might also want to increase knowledge on global history facts, as well as for parents, as a family get-together activity.
 - This site might also prove of great use to secondary students wanting to reinforce their knowledge on the history subject.

 ![image](https://github.com/Ethra8/history-quiz/assets/80659091/05a021fa-ac26-48bf-bd10-b1dc61f12de2)